firefly-oss/lib-plugin-manager/examples/04-microservice-plugin-responsibilities.md

    - Calls other microservices as needed (e.g., customer information, balance checks)
    - Before finalizing the transaction, it needs to validate it

-6. The accounts microservice asks the Plugin Manager: "Give me all transaction validators"
+6. The ledger microservice asks the Plugin Manager: "Give me all transaction validators"

 7. The Plugin Manager returns the `MachineLearningFraudValidator` (and any other validators from other plugins)

-8. The accounts microservice runs each validator on the transaction
+8. The ledger microservice runs each validator on the transaction

 9. If the fraud validator detects suspicious activity, it returns a "rejected" result with a reason

-10. The accounts microservice returns this result to the Orchestrator
+10. The ledger microservice returns this result to the Orchestrator

 11. The Orchestrator then decides what to do next based on the workflow definition (e.g., decline the transaction, request additional verification, or proceed)